 This degree prepares you to enter the field of respiratory care with confidence.
-Respiratory technicians care for patients with deficiencies and abnormalities of the cardiopulmonary system, like asthma, cystic fibrosis or chronic obstructive lung disease.
+Respiratory Care practitioners care for patients with deficiencies and abnormalities of the cardiopulmonary system, like asthma, cystic fibrosis or chronic obstructive lung disease.
 They work with patients of all ages and in a variety of settings, such as hospitals, rehabilitation centers, nursing homes, pulmonary function labs and physicians offices.

 This academic program is primarily designed for those who wish to enter the workforce immediately following graduation.
 Students may choose continue their education at a four-year program.

 Graduates of the program are eligible to sit for the National Board for Respiratory Care (NBRC) Entry level Exam.
 Use of the title "Respiratory Therapist" or "Respiratory Therapy Technician" within New York State requires licensure through the NYS

 Respiratory Care students must demonstrate numerous competencies representing